kinecosystem/kin-ecosystem-android-sdk/README.md

        }

        ```
-1. Create WhiteListData object and set userID, appID, apiKey etc or just pass a JWT String on `Kin.start`.
+1. Create WhitelistData object and set userID, appID, apiKey etc or just pass a JWT String on `Kin.start`.

     1. Option 1 - Should be use only for first time rapid integration and internal testing.

           ```java
-               whiteListData = new WhiteListData("userID", "appID", "apiKey");
+               whitelistData = new WhitelistData("userID", "appID", "apiKey");
          ```
     1. Option 2 - recommended integration using JWT token signed by digital service server side.
           ```java